 - You want the insurance company out of your life

-- You want to remove the uncertainty of benefits being cut off or delays in payments into the future
+- The uncertainty of benefits being cut off or delays in payments into the future are stressing you out, and you want that worry gone

 - You want the lump sum of money to use for a new business venture that could accommodate your disability or limitations

-We get lots of requests for help regarding potential lump sum buyouts.
-We do not represent people in lump sum buy-out negotiations if your are on an approved LTD claim.
+We get lots of requests for help regarding a potential lump-sum buyout of a disability insurance policy.
+However, we do not represent people in lump sum buy-out negotiations if you’re on an approved LTD claim.
 If you are on an approved claim, it is our opinion that buyouts are almost never a good idea unless the insurance company has approached you.
 Even then it is rare that a buyout makes sense for most people.

 If you are appealing a denial of disability benefits, we can represent you and will negotiate buyouts in the context of an appeal or denied disability claim.
 We do this as part of our appeal services.